Skip to content

 • Assigning data does NOT grant read (source code access) -- these are independent dimensions.

-The scope model separates two dimensions: objects (source code: read/write) and data (table contents: data/sql).
+The scope model separates several dimensions: objects (source code: read/write), data (table contents: data/sql), and shared infrastructure (CTS and Git: transports/git).
 A developer may need full source code access without being able to query production data, and vice versa.

 7. Reverse Proxy Requirements